The return of the Rafters, an acclaimed comic book series and a timely submarine crime caper are amongst our top picks this week.Read more…

-The cost of renting Premium movies varies depending on how recent and how popular a title is.
-Older titles are typically available in Standard Definition (SD) only and go for $3.99 each.
-Newer movies tend to be available in both Standard Definition and High Definition (HD), with price tags of $5.99 and $6.99 respectively.
+For the pay-per-title Quickflix Access tier, the cost of renting a single movie varies depending on how recent and how popular the title is.
+Older titles are typically available in SD only and go for $3.99 each.
+Newer movies tend to be available in both SD and HD, with price tags of $5.99 and $6.99 respectively.

 Can I watch Quickflix movies offline?

 Unfortunately, no. All titles in Quickflix's streaming catalogue require a constant Internet connection to stream.
 To watch Quickflix content offline, you'll need to sign up for its DVD and Blu-ray subscription.

 Which devices are compatible with Quickflix?

 You can stream Quickflix content on a wide range of devices, either through the Quickflix website or via a dedicated Quickflix app.

 Streaming Quickflix to your computer is relatively easy, though you'll only be able to stream in SD, for some odd reason.
 To stream movies from the Quickflix website on your computer, you'll need either a PC running Windows XP or later, or a Mac device running OS X 10.6 or later.
 You'll also need to have a compatible web browser installed.
 These include Mozilla Firefox v34 or higher, Internet Explorer 10 or higher, Safari 7 or higher and Google Chrome v20 or higher.
 If it's not installed already, you'll also need Microsoft Silverlight 5.0 or higher.

 On Windows 8, Windows 10, and Windows Phone devices, you can also access Quickflix through the Quickflix app on the Windows Store.